yuanxiaochenAC/EvoAgentX/README.md

 Here’s how:

-- 🔍 **Struggling to find the perfect prompt?**
+- 🔍 **Struggling to improve your workflows?**
-  EvoAgentX can **automatically explore and evolve prompts** using state-of-the-art self-improving algorithms, all guided by your dataset and goal.
+  EvoAgentX can **automatically evolve and optimize your agentic workflows** using SOTA self-evolving algorithms, driven by your dataset and goals.
 - 🧑‍💻 **Want to supervise the agent and stay in control?**
   Insert yourself into the loop!
 EvoAgentX supports **Human-in-the-Loop (HITL)** checkpoints, so you can step in, review, or guide the workflow as needed — and step out again.